Ryanspink1/checks-for-understanding/module-2/backend/week_two.md

 end
 ```

-Now how would you find the owner of the team with an id of 4?
+ - Now how would you find the owner of the team with an id of 4?
   Team.find(4).owners

 3. What do they allow you to do?

   It allows me to access the owner table through a foreign key.

 7. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

   Many-to-Many relationship

   T: Teachers: id, name
   T: Students: id, name
   T: Teacher_Student: teacher_id, student_id

 8. Define foreign key, primary key, and schema.

   -Primary key: the unique number/identifier assigned to each object in the database in order of creation(by default)
   -Foreign key: In a database relationship between two tables, the foreign key is an attribute of one object where the primary key of it's  related object in another table is placed.
-- Schema: is the backbone of the database, defines the structure of the database as it currently exists.
+  -Schema: is the backbone of the database, defines the structure of the database as it currently exists.

 9. Describe the relationship between a foreign key on one table and a primary key on another table.

   See question 8, 2nd answer.

 10. What are the parts of an HTTP response?

   Status code, header, body

 11. Describe some techniques to make our Sinatra code more DRY.
 Give an example of when you would use these techniques.

   Oof, not sure what is meant by "DRY".
 I will look it up and make sure I'm on it though.

 ### Optional Questions